Harassment from Midwest Recovery Systems?

 Zombie debt gets its name because technically, it is debt that is “dead” because it’s uncollectible (as it may have exceeded the statute of limitations or have been discharged in bankruptcy or settled through a debt settlement agreement) but can be brought back to life through illegal actions on the part of the debt collector and ignorance on the part of the debtor.

 You may be asking yourself: If the debt has been settled or discharged in bankruptcy, how then can it possibly creep up again to haunt me?
 Here’s how: once a first-party creditor writes off an account as uncollectible, they may choose to sell the account along with thousands of others to a debt buyer or third-party debt collector like midwest collection services who then begins to try every method within their power to get you to revive the debt so that they can make a profit on their investment.
+Creditors are the original holders of the debt, and they may sell unpaid debts to third-party collectors when they are unable to collect.
+Midwest Recovery Systems may collect on behalf of various creditors, including financial institutions, healthcare providers, and telecommunications companies, so the unpaid debts they pursue can come from a wide range of sources.
 You may think this will be a difficult task but getting an unsuspecting consumer to revive a zombie debt is really not difficult.
 All the debt collector has to do is get the debtor to agree (even over the phone) that the debt is theirs and that they owe it or to make a payment on the debt with automatically revives it and restarts the statute of limitations.

 In many cases of zombie debts, the debt collector isn’t legally entitled to collect the debt from the consumer, either because the consumer doesn’t owe the debt or because the statute of limitations for collecting the debt has expired, therefore, having an expired or non-existent debt doesn’t save you from potentially falling victim to a zombie debt.